Reimagining Africa Through Creative Education Lens

 From Coding to Creativity

-In a world where narratives about Africa often lean toward the challenges, Dr. Puleng is crafting a different story—one of creativity, innovation, and boundless possibility.
-A scientist, business strategist, and global thought leader.
-“Dr P.”, as she is fondly known, is not just changing the game—she’s redesigning the entire playing field.
+In a world where narratives about Africa too often focus on its challenges, Dr. Puleng is telling a different story—one of creativity, innovation, and boundless possibility.
+A scientist, business strategist, and global thought leader, Dr. P. as she is fondly known, isn’t just changing the game—she’s redesigning the entire playing field.

 A Global Voice for African Innovation

-She is the founder and CEO of Alchemy Inspiration, a start-up that helps organizations unlock their creative potential.
-Through leadership development, coaching, and consulting, she has inspired thousands of leaders to embrace innovation as a mindset, not just a tickbox.
-With 25 years of experience spanning the private sector, government, and academia, Dr. P. has worked across the globe, in Africa, Europe, UK, USA, and the Middle East.
-Her work focuses on design thinking, creativity, and innovation—tools she believes are essential for Africa’s transformation.
-She lives in the intersection of science, creativity and business to weave an alchemy that moves the businesses and individuals forward.
+With 25 years of experience spanning the private sector, government, and academia, she has worked across Africa, Europe, the UK, the USA, and the Middle East.
+Her work centres on design thinking, creativity, and innovation—tools she believes are essential for Africa’s transformation.

-Dr. P. is part of a growing movement of African innovators who are shifting the global narrative from one of dependency to one of ingenuity.
-She believes that Africa’s greatest resource is its people—and that by nurturing creativity and innovation, the continent can solve its own challenges and lead on the global stage.
-She has sat on panels, given keynotes in various international conferences.
+She believes Africa’s greatest resource is its people—and that by nurturing creativity and innovation, the continent can solve its own challenges and lead on the world stage.
+Dr. P. has shared this vision as a keynote speaker and panellist at numerous international conferences.

 Project artistry